This is not just another LingQ Review.

 It’s pretty cool to see the total number of words you “know” and see that number grow.

 Gamification is hot.

 Many language apps have followed Duolingo’s example and added game elements to their learning experience.

 LingQ is one of them.

 In LingQ you have an avatar.
-A funny looking creature you can style and dress.
-In order to do so, you have to earn coins through the LingQ learning system, and then buy the upgrades with your coins.
+A funny-looking creature you can style and dress.
+To do so, you have to earn coins through the LingQ learning system, and then buy the upgrades with your coins.

 Something that might work better are the challenges.
 You can take part in a variety of challenges.

 Your aim during a challenge is to reach a specific target of known words, LingQs, LingQs learned, hours of listening, and words of reading.

 Most of the challenges have a duration of 90 days, but some of them are monthly as well.